pirsq/find_all/README.md

 ## Requirements

 The script is designed for cPanel servers that use RedHat Linux derived distros.
 It has specifically been tested on AlmaLinux 8, but should work on CentOS servers as well.
+Find_all must be ran with root level privileges.

 ## Configuration